 - what the peaks and troughs mean in histograms

 - How to see underexposure and overexposure in the histogram

 - Editing directly in the histogram

 1. Areas of the Lightroom histogram

-The Lightroom histogram has 5 different zones.
+The Lightroom histogram has 5 different zones, or tonal areas.
 From left to right they are: